 Please note this cannot be the nominator (the person submitting the nomination).

-This award recognises a team of DFES staff who have who together have made an outstanding contribution to emergency services in Western Australia in the past 12 months.
+This award recognises a team of DFES staff who together have made an outstanding contribution to emergency services in Western Australia in the past 12 months.

 Nominees must be: